 She is employed full-time as a Senior Campaigner for a sustainable think tank.

-Previously, Sasha has worked on projects that advocate for peacebuilding, food sovereignty and climate justice, participatory governance, women’s economic empowerment, and indigenous peoples’ rights.
+Sasha has previously led and contributed to initiatives advancing peacebuilding, food sovereignty and climate justice, energy democracy, participatory governance, women’s economic empowerment, and indigenous peoples’ rights.
 Her essays have appeared in Rappler and the Points of Contact anthology.